Davidjohn4/Crickart/README.md

-# Django
+# Cricket
+This website using a templates and bootstrap.
-This website do a Player and team Registration.
+In the website Player and team Registration.
 It have blogs and Shopping also there .

 Home Page
 ![image](https://user-images.githubusercontent.com/69141217/125026890-0d28c980-e0a3-11eb-9d01-3b011989373b.png)